viswanathct/json-transformation-schema/ReadMe.md

 # DevNotes

+* For an example on extending jts, refer [jts-templates](https://github.com/viswanathct/jts-templates).

 * The reason for throwing errors, instead of collecting them are many:
 	* It reduces the learning curve for new comers.
 	* It makes extending the core easy.